k1nxx/dots/README.md

 After doing this project i loved haskell.
 I enjoy the language !

 ## The future :
-I'm moving to fedora.
+> I'm moving to fedora.
 I propebly won't update these dots anymore!!
 I shall still try.
+Woops!
+I installed Arco to do the dirty work for me :) I shall now work on this project once more, AND work on the installer!

 ## Neovim configs :
 https://github.com/NvChad/NvChad